Lal Bahadur Shastri was born on October 2, 1904.

 Lal Bahadur Shastri became interested in the freedom movement after being inspired by a patriotic and well-respected teacher named Nishkameshwar Prasad Mishra at Harish Chandra High School.
 He started to research its history and the works of many notable figures, including Swami Vivekananda, Mahatma Gandhi, and Annie Besant.

-Lal Bahadur Shastri attended a public meeting in Benares organized by Gandhi and Pandit Madan Mohan Malaviya in January 1921, when he was in the tenth grade.
+Lal Bahadur Shastri attended a public meeting in Benares organised by Gandhi and Pandit Madan Mohan Malaviya in January 1921, when he was in the tenth grade.

 Shastri withdrew from Harish Chandra High School the next day, inspired by Mahatma Gandhi's call for students to withdraw from government schools and join the non-cooperation movement, and joined the local branch of the Congress Party as a volunteer, actively engaging in picketing and anti-government demonstrations.